A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

 On the other, it is about helping them refocus what is happening in their life right now.
 The objective, as Stoltzfus says (2008, p.
 49), is to create a “better future and a better life today.”
 He defines life purpose as:

 “The energy of passion, channeled through my experience and design in the service of a greater calling.
 Pursuing one’s life purpose generates lasting fulfillment and significance.”

 Here, “design” means a person’s talents, personality type, traits, etc. We know, without the need for quantifiable research, that when our work aligns with our talents, skills, and abilities, we feel a greater sense of satisfaction, fulfillment, and achievement.
 Work does not feel like “work.”

 There are several questions that coaches can ask clients to assist them on their path toward purpose.
 Here are 10 to get you started.

 - What do you already know about what you were made to do?

 - When you were a kid, what did you want to be when you grew up?
 What roles attracted you?

 - What roles or responsibilities do you enjoy and feel good at?
 What sucks you dry?

-- Name three specific things that would definitely be part of your best job or role — and three things that definitely wouldn’t.
+- Name three specific things that would definitely be part of your ideal job or role, and three things that definitely wouldn’t.